Andrew G. McBride

-Andrew Gerald McBride Jr. (June 26, 1960 – April 29, 2022) was an American attorney based in Washington, D.C., and a former U.S. Supreme Court law clerk, U.S. Department of Justice official, and Assistant United States Attorney.
+Andrew Gerald McBride Jr. (June 26, 1960 – April 29, 2022) was an American lawyer who served as the Assistant United States Attorney for the Eastern District of Virginia.

 Early life and education

 Andrew Gerald McBride Jr. was born on June 26, 1960, to Andrew Gerald and Patricia McBride in Paterson, New Jersey.
 He grew up in Glen Rock.
-He played football for Bergen Catholic High School in Oradell, New Jersey, and was a National Merit Scholarship Program Semi-Finalist.
+He played football for Bergen Catholic High School in Oradell, New Jersey, and was a National Merit Scholarship Program semi-finalist.

-In 1982, he earned his bachelor's degree magna cum laude from the College of the Holy Cross, where he was a member of Phi Beta Kappa.
+In 1982, McBride earned his bachelor's degree, magna cum laude, from the College of the Holy Cross with membership in Phi Beta Kappa.
 In 1987, he earned his Juris Doctor with distinction from Stanford Law School, where he was a member of the Order of the Coif.

+Early career

-He served as a law clerk to the Honorable Robert Bork on the United States Court of Appeals for the District of Columbia Circuit from 1987 to 1988, a period that overlapped with Bork's nomination to the Supreme Court.
+McBride served as a law clerk to Judge Robert Bork of the United States Court of Appeals for the District of Columbia Circuit from 1987 to 1988, a period that overlapped with Bork's nomination to the Supreme Court.
 He helped edit Bork's 1990 book The Tempting of America.